Skip to content

 OpenClaw Agent

-Install the ggui skill from ClawHub and your OpenClaw agents can generate interactive UIs on demand — forms, dashboards, wizards, and more.
+Install the ggui skill from ClawHub and any OpenClaw agent can generate interactive UIs from a natural-language prompt — forms, dashboards, wizards, anything the model can describe.

 Terminal window